abusalehmdtayeen/AMI-FML/README.md

 ### Dataset

 The dataset for the experiments comes from the Commission for Energy Regulation (CER) in Ireland.
-Please download the dataset from the original source.
+Please download the dataset (six zip files) from the original source.
+Put the zip files under the folder structure: **CER_Electricity/CER_Electricity_Revised_March_2012**.
+Unzip the files into the folder structure **data/load**.
+Run the *data_preprocess.py* file to process the raw data and create load data for each meter in a separate csv file.

 ### Instructions
-1. First make sure each meter data are available in individual csv files inside the **data** folder.
-Unzip the **meter_load_half_hr.zip** file inside the **data** folder.
+1. First make sure each meter data are available in individual csv files inside the **data/meter_load_half_hr** folder.

 2. Run *data_clustering.py* file first to generate the group sequence data.
 Make sure to set the parameters:
 - number of groups/aggregators.